Get Help Today(877) 648-4288

 What Is Lean?

 Lean is a mixture of either cough syrup or Codeine pills, hard candy, soda, and often alcohol.
 Lean is so named because users often lean over as a result of their intoxication.
-Lean is also commonly referred to as Purple Drank, Texas Tea, or Sizzurp, because it is typically purple in color and was originally created in the Houston, Texas area.
-Lean is traditionally made with cough syrups or pills that contain Codeine.
-However, since Codeine has been more highly regulated in recent years, Lean is now often made with cough syrups that contain Dextromethorphan, which is more widely legally available.
+This substance is also commonly referred to as Purple Drank, Texas Tea, or Sizzurp, because it is typically purple in color and was originally created in the Houston, Texas area.
+However, since Codeine has been more highly regulated in recent years, Lean is now often made with cough syrups that contain Dextromethorphan, which is more widely available legally.

 Although considerably less powerful than drugs like Heroin and Oxycodone, Codeine has a similar chemical structure and is also classified as an Opioid.
 Codeine has been scheduled as a Substance II controlled substance, available with a prescription, while dextromethorphan, also called DXM, cough syrup is available in select states.